denten-books/plain-text/2-device.md

 one symbolic, text, and one biological, body.
 There is of course a way in which the three are one: we are all in a sense cyborgs, in an assemblage of organs, instruments, and inscriptions.
-But in another sense, poetics asks us to reflect on the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, and translation tables.
+But in another sense, poetics asks us to consider the constructed nature of the coupling: the point of contact being governed by rules of engagement, protocols, and translation tables.
 These constructed entities grow and proliferate in a seemingly organic, ad-hoc manner escaping our attempts at rationalization.
 They comprise a part of our received technological a priori.
 This does not mean that they should be naturalized or treated with a reverence afforded to endangered species or to